About All This...

 The biggest obstacles are self-imposed.
 The “math person” myth convinces students that natural ability matters more than effort and experience.
 Some technology gate-keepers convinced a generation that using a programming language was the equivalent of wizardy.
 The perception that skills can only be learned at a certain age or in a specific order or by specific people has tragically wrecked a key ingredient for motivated learning: self-confidence.

 Charts On Charts is about building that confidence.
 If you are just beginning to acquire experience, I hope you consider installing the R programming language and attempting to replicate some of my work.
-The charts found in the Explore section are a good place to start.

 - World peace.

 I studied music, economics, and demography at Florida State University.
 In roughly chronological order, I have worked as a pool manager, woodwind player, recording engineer, videographer, computer tech at Florida State University, and most recently as a demographics analyst at the University of Virginia.
-I volunteer at Computers4Kids in Charlottesville.
+I volunteered at Computers4Kids in Charlottesville.

 Focused on elections in the United States at the moment.